sp4rkie/pcap2audio/README.md

 how to use it
 -------------

-- record some VoIP call with your favorite sniffer.
-E.g.
+- record some VoIP call with your favorite packet sniffing tool.
+Example using tcpdump for this:

         tcpdump -i eth4 port sip or portrange 14362-14462 -B 4096 -n -c 200000 -w trace.eth4